Living-with-machines/newswords/README.md

 # NewsWords

-NewsWords is a toolbox for studying the content of historical British Newspapers during the "long" nineteenth century (1780-1920).
+NewsWords Code is a toolbox for studying the content of historical British Newspapers during the "long" nineteenth century (1780-1920).

-NewsWords records word count information by month and is linked to enriched metadata derived from historical Press Directories.
+NewsWords Data records word count information by month and is linked to enriched metadata derived from historical Press Directories.

-Questions you can answer with NewsWords are: Did Liberal newspaper talk more about 'workers' than Conservative titles?
-When and where did newspapers mention 'droughts' (See animation below)?
+Questions you can answer with NewsWords are: Did Liberal newspaper talk more about "workers" than Conservative titles?
+When and where did newspapers mention 'droughts'?
+(See animation below.)

 ![](figures/drought_2.gif)
 Figure 1: Example of NewsWords output showing the frequency of the word "drought" by place of publication over time

 NewsWords is a toolbox built on two datasets:
 - Word Count Data: records word frequency by month for each digitised newspaper title between 1780 and 1920.
+The data can be downloaded from Zenodo in ["raw"](https://zenodo.org/uploads/14826348) and ["processed"](https://zenodo.org/uploads/14996278) form.
+We recommend you start with the latter.
 - Structured Press Directories: provides elaborate descriptions of the newspaper titles, capturing attributes such as politics, price and more.

 By combining these sources, NewsWords enables you to study the distribution of words with a high level of granularity and complexity.

 ## Quick Tour

-The most convenient way to explore NewsWords is by downloading the processed count data from [Zenodo](https://zenodo.org/uploads/14996278) and unzip the `sparse_matrices.zip` file.
+The most convenient way to explore NewsWords is by downloading the processed NewsWords Data from [Zenodo](https://zenodo.org/uploads/14996278) and unzip the `sparse_matrices.zip` file.

 After following the installation instructions (see below), you can open `Explore_Distributed_Corpus.ipynb` and follow the instructions.